 Remote Learning Only Option

-The Greater Amsterdam School District giving parents the option of choosing a Remote Only Learning (ROL) at home model for their child(ren) for the start of the 2020-21 school year.
+The Greater Amsterdam School District offered parents the option of choosing a Remote Only Learning (ROL) at home model for their child(ren) for the start of the 2020-21 school year and beyond.
 Parents/guardians were asked to complete an online form to choose the ROL option and meet all procedures and requirements posted below.
 See the School Schedules section of this plan to learn more about the Remote Learning/In-Person Learning Model.

 Procedures and Requirements for enrolling in Remote Only Learning (ROL)